 Outside the Tourist Information Center

 The Tourist Information Center is located on the north side of the concourse in the Rinto section, and very close to the East Exit.
 Here you can pick up free maps, bus timetables, and event information, get help booking hotels, and even borrow an umbrella if it is raining.
-One section of the inquiry counter is staffed by English speaking volunteers from the Kanazawa Goodwill Guide Network.
-This network also offers a free guide service with courses that cover all the main tourist districts.
-However tours must be booked at least 2 weeks in advance so be sure to contact them in advance of your visit.
+One section of the inquiry counter is staffed by English-speaking volunteers from the Kanazawa Goodwill Guide Network.
+This network also offers a free guide service for major tourist districts in Kanazawa.
+City guide reservations are accepted from 2 months to 2 weeks before the desired date, and there is also a free walk-in guide service for Kanazawa Castle Park and Kenrokuen Garden from 9:30 to 15:30, except during the New Year holiday period.

 The Tourist Information counter